H-4 EAD FAQs

 - Evidence that the H-4 spouse is currently in H-4 status (such as Form I-797 approval notice; or a copy of the H-4 visa stamp with I-94 arrival record); and

-- Evidence that the H-1B principal is currently in H-1B status (such as Form I-797 approval notice; or H-1B visa stamp with I-94 arrival record): and
+- Evidence that the H-1B principal is currently in H-1B status (such as Form I-797 approval notice; or H-1B visa stamp with I-94 arrival record; and paystubs from employment): and

 - Marriage certificate or other evidence of the spousal relationship (such would have been used to obtain H-4 status); and one of the following: